voi-api/voi-api.github.io/maas-pro.md

 For a broader description of the integration-process, check out our [checklist](/checklist-deep/).

-Test your applicaition against our staging environment.
+Test your application against our staging environment.
 In staging, we provide virtual scooters and available zone types, located in Berlin.
-The test-enviroment differ from the real enviroment in theese ways.
+The staging-environment differ from the real environment in these ways.

-- Whenever you call the scooter with unlocking or lock it will respond with success, even if you already have a rental running, for example.
+- Whenever you call the vehicle with unlocking or lock it will respond with success, even if you already have a rental running, for example.

-- The scooter's location will not change even if you provide an end ride location.
+- The vehicle location will not change even if you provide an end ride location.
-- The zones and scooters are spread over a much larger area than the real scooters.
+- The zones and vehicles are spread over a much larger area than the real vehicles.

 ## Going live

 Once the development is done, reach out to our [point of contact for engineering](/poc/) to receive keys to our production environment in the cities you operate in together with your cities zoneId:s.
-Now you will be able to test the integration with real scooters that you can pick from the street.
+Now you will be able to test the integration with real vehicles that you can pick from the street.
 Test the integration in closed beta before giving access to all your users.

 ## Rate Limit